 In the same year Sondre did a Badly Drawn Boy and composed the soundtrack to a naff film, Dan in Real Life.
 Naff yes, but it did give him plenty of exposure such as an appearance on Letterman and the opportunity of a duet with Regina Spektor.

-Heartbeat Radio was his finest work, full of new influences and a somewhat happier tone.
+Heartbeat Radio was arguably his finest work, full of new influences and a somewhat happier tone.
 I like music that makes me smile!
-Which is probably the reason I love the cover of bop-de-bop classic Mr. Bassman, produced for the Muppets' Green Album last year.
+Which is probably the reason I love this cover of bop-de-bop classic Mr. Bassman, produced for the Muppets' Green Album last year.

 A return to Norway